JerryHu1994/Resume-in-Latex/README.md

 ```
 Make sure the correct path is shown.

-To compile the tex into the pdf, do
+To compile the tex into the pdf, Do:
 ```
 pdflatex Jieru_Resume.tex
 ```